Main Line Garden and Arboretum Guide

 50 Lapsley Lane, Merion

-The Barnes Arboretum at Saint Joseph’s University is home to a horticulture school, and visitors can explore the grounds to learn about rare plants from May to October.
+The 12-acre Barnes Arboretum at Saint Joseph’s University is home to a horticulture school.
+Visitors can explore the grounds to learn about rare plants from May to October.
+Barnes Arboretum hours are Monday – Friday 8:30 am – 5:30 pm and 11:00 pm – 53:0 pm on Saturday and Sunday (unless the university is closed).
+View Google Maps for the most accurate opening hours for this Main Line garden.
+Entry is free.

 Haverford College Arboretum